A lead magnet that generated 40k leads in just 60 days. Sounds nice, right?

-The most straightforward way to promote your lead magnets, that works with practically any type, is to mention it on your social media channels and guide the prospects to where it can be downloaded.
+The most straightforward way to promote your lead magnets, which work with practically any type, is to mention them on your social media channels and guide the prospects to where it can be downloaded.

 As a more advanced technique, you can use sponsored posts or some other form of paid promotion.
 If you go down this road, it is a good idea to make a landing page so that all of that traffic leads (no pun intended :)) to that specific landing page.